Fast Signal Region Detection with Application to Whole Genome Association Studies: Introduction

-Statistical methods have been developed to identify the sizes and locations of signal regions without prespecifying regions.
-For instance, \cite{Naus1982} proposed the scan statistic to search the human genome continuously with a prespecified window size, and \cite{Cai10} introduced a likelihood ratio selection procedure allowing a collection of window sizes in copy number variation analysis.
-However, the procedure assumes that individual units are independently and identically distributed as standard normal, which is not valid for genome-wide association studies (GWASs), where the correlations between causal and non-causal variants nearby are often strong.
-To account for the correlation among the variants, \cite{Lin20} proposed a quadratic scan statistic-based method (Q-SCAN) that aggregates information in certain intervals to detect signal regions.
+Statistical methods have been developed to identify the size and locations of signal regions without prespecifying regions.
+Specifically, \cite{Naus1982} proposed the scan statistic to search the human genome continuously with a prespecified window size, and then mean-based scan statistic procedures have been developed for DNA copy number analysis, allowing a collection of window sizes under the setting closely related to the change-point detection problems \citep{Cai10, Olshen04, Zhang10}.
+However, these procedures assuming that all observations have the same mean within signal regions and individual variants are independently and identically distributed generally do not hold in whole-genome association studies, given the presence of linkage disequilibrium between variants.
+To address the aforementioned limitations, \cite{Lin20} proposed a quadratic scan statistic for aggregating information in certain intervals, and combined it with the scan algorithm presented in \cite{Cai10} to detect signal regions at genome scale.
 This procedure has been demonstrated to outperform other existing methods, especially when the signals are in different directions, or when signal regions contain both causal and neutral variants.
-Nevertheless, scan-based methods face two major challenges.
-At first, most scan-based methods detect the whole genome region continuously and pick those non-overlapped regions significant enough in the sense that the related statistics are larger than a certain threshold, which is computational intensive.
+However, the scan-based methods face two major challenges.
+At first, most scan-based methods detect the whole genome region continuously and pick those non-overlapped regions significant enough in the sense that the related statistics are larger than a certain threshold, which is computationally intensive and tends to be conservative.
 Secondly, when the signal strengths of different regions are severely unbalanced, a fixed threshold may miss some regions with relatively weaker signals.
-Recently developed signal region detection approaches include those based on the knockoff framework \citep{he2021identification, he2021genome}.
+Other recently developed approaches include those based on the knockoff framework \citep{he2021identification, he2021genome}.
 For example, the KnockoffScreen \citep{he2021identification} conducts window-based analysis to scan the whole genome and can help distinguish signals due to correlation confounding.
-However, generating knockoff features for each individual unit requires more computation than other existing approaches.
+However, generating knockoff features for each SNP requires more computation than other existing approaches.